Search within:

 • OR Submitting the commuter application

-Students do not need to know where they would like to live on campus to complete a housing contract.
-After completing the application and selecting a meal plan, students will receive pertinent information about housing selection.
+You do not need to know where you would like to live on campus to complete a housing contract.
+After completing the contract and selecting a meal plan, you will receive pertinent information about housing selection.
 The MyOHIORoomie roommate matching service is available starting December 1.
-Students who know with whom they want to live may select a roommate through Housing Self-Service beginning May 1.
-The general first-year room selection process will take place May 22–26.
-(Additional selection dates will be made available for students interested in gender inclusive housing and for students who will be participating in an Experiential Living Opportunity, i.e. Fine Arts, Substance Free, Women’s Leadership and Honors Halls.)
+When you know with whom you want to live, you may select a roommate through Housing Self-Service beginning May 1.
+The general first-year room selection process will take place Mid-May.
+(Additional selection dates will be made available for students interested in mixed housing and for students who will be participating in an Experiential Living Opportunity, i.e. Fine Arts, Substance Free, Women’s Leadership and Honors Halls.)
 Visit the Housing and Residence Life room viewing page to check out each room style.

 Submit Your Housing Contract and Deposit